fadeinside/s3air-achievements-plus/README.md

 * The player's Coins reward system for completing achievements.

+* Discord RPC Support.

-* Mod options for costuming the menu background, Coins HUD, and more.
+* Mod options for costuming the menu hot-keys, Coins HUD, and more.

 * The Achievements system allows other mods to use it to create their own unique and incredibly exciting achievements to complete.